Rise-Vision/risevision-documentation/_posts/user/storage/Tagging/2014-10-01-what-is-tagging.md

 Tagging is currently in beta and is being made available as an early preview of new features.
 All features may not perform as described.
 Please report any issues you encounter in the [Community](http://community.risevision.com).

-If you are a 3rd party developer looking to create a Widget or Application that uses Tagging please take a look at the [Rise Vision Storage API](http://help.risevision.com/#/developer/storage-api/storage-api)
+If you are a 3rd party developer looking to create a widget or application that uses tagging, please take a look at the [Rise Vision Storage API](http://help.risevision.com/#/developer/storage-api/storage-api)

 For updates regarding the Tagging feature please follow our blog [here](http://www.risevision.com/blog/) or subscribe to the Product Updates section of our Community [here](https://community.risevision.com/rise_vision_inc/categories/rise_vision_inc_product_updates).

 * * *

+###Overview
+Tagging is a method by which you can label (i.e., tag) display items, like images and videos, to gain additional control over where and when those items are displayed.
+By also tagging your widgets, presentations and displays (which is new functionality now being built into the Rise Vision platform), you will soon be able to display specific items on specific screens at specific times by assigning matching tags to both items and screens.

+This gives you an alternative to the traditional method of using scheduling and display distribution to control where and when an item appears on a display.

 ###Types of Tags
-There are three types of Tags that can be created; a Lookup Tag, Freeform Tag and Timeline Tag.
+There are three types of tags that can be created: a Lookup tag, a Freeform tag and a Timeline tag.

-To better explain what each Tag is, and how it can be used, let’s cover how each tag could be used in a real life scenario.
+To better explain what each tag is, and how it can be used, let’s cover how each type of tag could be used in a real life scenario.

-You are responsible for managing the Digital Signage Network for stores nationwide at Acme Clothing.
-The Digital Signage Network is used to promote the products; Levi, Nike and Northface using Images and Videos.

-Within each Store, a Display can be found by the Cashier, Window and the Shoe Rack.
-Each Store falls into one of four regions; Northeast, Southeast, Southwest and Northwest.

-As part of your responsibilities, you need to update the promotional Images and Videos in each Store based on the Display location (Cashier, Window, Shoe Rack) and by region.

-For example, you have just been asked to update all Shoe Rack Display’s in the Northeast region with Images to promote a new Nike product.

-Using Lookup Tags, we can easily handle this task.

 _ _ _

+Let's say you're responsible for managing the digital signage network for stores nationwide at the Acme Clothing company.
+The digital signage network is used to promote three products – Levi's, Nike and Northface – using images and videos.

+Within each store, there are three displays: at the cashier, at the window and at the shoe rack.
+And each store is located in one of four regions: Northeast, Northwest, Southeast or Southwest.

+As part of your responsibilities, you need to update the promotional images and videos in each store based on both the display location (cashier, window, or shoe rack) and the region.

+For example, let's say you have just been asked to update all shoe rack displays in the Northeast region with images to promote a new Nike product.

+We can easily handle this task using Lookup tags.

+_ _ _

 ####Lookup Tag

-A Lookup Tag is made up of a Name and one or more Lookup Values.
-The Lookup Values can then be assigned to a Image or Video in Rise Storage.
+A Lookup Tag is made up of a name and one or more lookup values.
+The lookup values can be assigned to images or videos in Rise Storage.

-Based on the information in our scenario above, we are going to create three Lookup Tag’s; Product, Display Location and Region.
-The Lookup Values associated with each Lookup Tag is reflected in the table below.
+Based on the information in our scenario above, we are going to create three lookup tags: Product, Display Location and Region.
+The lookup values associated with each lookup tag are shown in the table below.

 | Product |  Display Location  | Region |
 |---------|-------|------------|-----------|